Vista2003/HoiKay.Li/_posts/2026-03-12-android-sideload.markdown

 </div>
 <br>

+UPDATE: GOOGLE HAS CLARIFIED THE SITUATION, please see below for details.

 *First of all, I should say that I know I'm late to this, but I think it's better late than never on this topic.*

 *Second of all, I've been an Android user since the Android Ice Cream Sandwich days, so I have watched the OS change and mature over the last 15 years.*